HOW TO NOT SUCK AT FILM

 it will kill you,

 figuratively speaking.
-With so many great film-makers to turn to for inspiration, it is easy to loose ourselves in the the simple thought of: “man, I suck.”
+With so many great film-makers to turn to for inspiration, it is easy to lose ourselves in the simple thought of “man, I suck.”
 A few months back that exact feeling started beating on the inside of our creative minds.
 I love the style of the film-makers that I look to for inspiration.
 Their art is well crafted, unique, and inspiring in so many ways.
 And little by little I started to really ask myself why am I doing this when I don’t compare to what they can do?

 I didn’t see it as a woe-is-me moment, I wasn’t asking why can’t I be like them.
 To me it was a moment where I felt that – despite trying in many different aspects, learning many different things, and practicing in real film projects time and time again – I could not get my style to match up to theirs.
-As I allowed this thought process to continue, it was amazing to see how my work started loosing purpose.
-Even our amazing team started loosing motivation because we all – in some way or another – started feeling the same: We did not match up to those whom we had learned so much from.
+As I allowed this thought process to continue, it was amazing to see how my work started losing purpose.
+Even our amazing team started losing motivation because we all – in some way or another – started feeling the same: We did not match up to those whom we had learned so much from.

 I took a tour down memory lane

 and looked at those old videos we all have from when we first started in our passion.
 It’s often hard to look at them knowing how much we have progressed since those origin moments (For me it was Hi8 camcorders, for some of you 8mm, and others it was DVD camcorders – that was a horrible day in film mediums).
 Though as I watched this time through, I noticed something I hadn’t really seen before.
-I realized there was something I had long forgot.
+I realized there was something I had long forgotten.
 It was my style.

 It was there.
-I couldn’t pin-point what it was that made it my style, but it was evident that all these old works had a certain characteristic to them that still remained true in my film-making even today.
+I couldn’t pinpoint what it was that made it my style, but it was evident that all these old works had a certain characteristic to them that still remained true in my film-making even today.

 Then it hit me!